pramnora/bash/README.md

 Filing...

+cp fileName1 fileName2 - copies a file
+cat fileName - display file contents / (without actually opening/or, running it) echo "text" > fileName - creates a file/and, writes to it (if file already exists/it will be over written) echo "text" >> fileName - appends text to the bottom of a file which already exists mv fileName1 fileName2 - renames a file
-touch fileName - creates a text file
+rm fileName - remove (delete) a file
-rm fileName - removes the text file
+touch fileName - creates a file / (without writing to it)

 File Management...

-pwd - print working directory, lists what is your current working directory
-ls - lists all files inside of current directory
-mv fileName1 fileName2 - renames a file
-cp fileName1 fileName2 - copies a file
-mkdir directoryName - creates a new folder directory
-rmdir directoryName - removes the folder directory
-cat fileName - shows the file text on the terminal screen without running the program
 cd - takes you into the 'home' directory
 cd dirName - takes you into the named directory
 cd dirName/dirName - takes you into the sub-named directory
 cd .. - takes you back up through the directory
 cd ../.. - takes you back up through the sub-directory
+ls - lists all files inside of current directory
+mkdir directoryName - creates a new named folder directory
+pwd - print working directory, lists what is your current working directory
+rmdir directoryName - removes the named folder directory